MA Chinese and Spanish

 You will continue to study Chinese language, focusing on advanced skills in speaking, reading and writing, and building on your existing translation skills.

 Alongside the Chinese language, you will be able to choose from courses on film, politics, modern and pre-modern history, literature, contemporary Chinese society and economic history.

-You will also develop advanced language skills in spoken and written Spanish, including through the submission of a long essay in Spanish, and choose a course from a wide range of specialist options on Spanish and Latin American history, literature, film and culture.
+You will also choose from a wide range of specialist options on Spanish and Latin American history, literature, film, linguistics, and cultures.

 Find out more about the compulsory and optional courses in this degree programme.